 This is not an absolute right.
-An individual may ask the School to temporarily limit the use of their data (for example store it but not use it) when it is considering:
+An individual may ask the School to temporarily limit the use of their data (for example storing it but not using it) when we are considering:

 - A challenge made to the accuracy of their data, or - An objection to the use of their data.